pietroguiotto/Drink-it-up/README.md

 **ISSUES TO FIX**

 - Find workaround for the array called "objectForTest" which is initialized with 31 zeros in it
-- Rename non meaningfully named variables and functions in script.js
 - Rename non meaningfully named classes and IDs in index.html and style.css

 **UP NEXT**